Students will develop a critical understanding of the objectives, principles and methods of Business Ethics.

 51(4) 690 –707.

 .
 “The problems that stakeholder theory tries to solve”, in Freeman, Harrison, Wicks, Parmar

-and S. de Colle (2010), Stakeholder Theory: The State of the Art, Cambridge University Press,
+and De Colle (2010), in Stakeholder Theory: The State of the Art, Cambridge University Press,

 Chapter One, pages 1-12;

-available slides about those subjects published in the course e-learning.
-About slides of prof. De Colle (Fuller case and other) to study page 1 to 31.
+Available slides about those subjects published in the course e-learning.

 Teaching activities will include lectures, seminars and case analysis.
 Lectures will give an overview of the main business ethics topics.
 Discussions in the classroom will offer an in depth analysis of specific aspects and will develop a critical understanding.
 Case analysis will be used to discuss practical implications of these topics.